 The amplifier head is rated at five watts, and sports two inputs, one for each channel: Lead and Rhythm.
-The Rhythm channel has more “bell-like highs” and higher headroom, while the Lead channel has a tweet-style overdrive.
+The Rhythm channel has more “bell-like highs” and higher headroom, while the Lead channel has a tweed-style overdrive.

-Inside the amp are 12AX7 preamp tubes and a single 5881 power amp tube.
+Inside the amp are two 12AX7 preamp tubes and a single 5881 power amp tube.
 On its face are the two inputs and two controls: tone and volume.
 The two inputs could also be changed between with an ABY for on-the-fly channel-switching.

 There’s also a built-in Ironman II attenuator, allowing you to distort the amp’s power section at a reasonable volume.
 This also offers a “reactive load” to keep the amp’s feel consistent no matter the volume.

 Aesthetically, the amp has some very 1950s-throwback looks, with a choice of brown, beige, blue or red tolex to complete the look.
 This choice of colours is nothing new for Tone King – the brand offers a similar range of colours across most of its amplifiers.